TerryV8/click-count/docs/terraform_instance_public.md

 ```

-Temporary modify the lines in instance_public.tf to download/update all required initial packages.
+Temporarily modify the lines in instance_public.tf to download/update all required initial packages.
 Then when it is done, go to the AWS Console UI and delete it manually
 Replace:
 ```console